 Another step you can take to increase your retirement income is to boost contributions now as much as possible.
 If you’re 50 and older, you can put aside significantly more catch-up contributions in workplace savings plans and IRAs than you could previously.
 Even if you only have a few years left before retirement, a boost now can make a difference later.

 As you age, you can expect to visit your doctors more often.
-In fact, the average 65-year-old couple retiring now can expect to pay $380,000 in healthcare costs during retirement, not including long-term care.2
+In fact, the average 65-year-old couple retiring now can expect to pay over $650,000 in healthcare costs throughout retirement, not including long-term care.2

 Interested in learning more?
 Take this quiz to see if you’re prepared to pay for healthcare in retirement.